 City of Sammamish Permits and Approvals

-Construction Permits
+Building/Construction Permits

 Right of Way Permit

 Site Development Permits

 Conditional Use Permits

-Clear and Grade Permit
+Clearing and Grading Permit

 Shoreline Management Substantial Development Permits

 Short Subdivision Developments (Short Plat)

 Subdivision Developments (Plats)

 Commercial Site Development Permit (CSDP)

 Unified Zone Development Permit (UZDP)

 Plat Alterations

+Zone Variance Approval

+Drainage Adjustment Approval

+Deviation from the Public Works Standards

+Reasonable Use Exception

+See sammamish.us/permits-regulations/permit-center/applications-forms-building-andland-use/ for additional permits and approvals.

-Notes: See SMC 20.05 - PROCEDURES FOR LAND USE PERMIT APPLICATIONS,
+Notes: See SDC 21.09.010 - PROCEDURES FOR LAND USE PERMIT

-PUBLIC NOTICE, HEARINGS, AND APPEALS for additional information.
+APPLICATIONS, PUBLIC NOTICE, HEARINGS, AND APPEALS for additional

+information.

-• Figure 1.1.2.A FLOW CHART FOR DETERMINING TYPE OF DRAINAGE REVIEW REQUIRED (page 1-14 of the 2016 KCSWDM) - Amending Figure 1.1.2.A such that the first box reads:
+• Figure 1.1.2.A FLOW CHART FOR DETERMINING TYPE OF DRAINAGE REVIEW REQUIRED (page 1-14 of the 2021 KCSWDM) - Amending Figure 1.1.2.A such that the first box reads:

-Is the project a single family residential project that meets any one of the criteria for drainage review as listed in SMC 13.20.020 AND meets one of the following criteria:
+Is the project a single family residential project that meets any one of the criteria for drainage review as listed in SDC 21.03.050(D)(2) AND meets one of the following criteria:

-• Table 1.1.2.A REQUIREMENTS APPLIED UNDER EACH DRAINAGE REVIEW TYPE (page 1-15 of the 2016 KCSWDM) - Amending Table 1.1.2.A such that the first box reads:
+• Table 1.1.2.A REQUIREMENTS APPLIED UNDER EACH DRAINAGE REVIEW TYPE (page 1-15 of the 2021 KCSWDM) - Amending Table 1.1.2.A such that the first box reads: